travislbrundage/exchange-old/docs/styles/index.rst

   * You are able to individually change the style for multiple layers on a map.
   * Due to the collaborative nature of Exchange, any saved style changes will persist for all other users.

-There are five available style formats in Exchange, which can help you visualize relationships between your data and the map.
-They will be covered individually, but they are: Simple, Unique, Graduated, Choropleth and Heatmap.
+There are two available style formats in Exchange, which can help you visualize relationships between your data and the map.

-You will first need to ensure your map is opened with the appropriate layer added.
-Some styles are better suited for point layers, while others may work better for lines or polygons.
-These differences will be explained in the individual sections, as well.
+You will first need to ensure your map is opened with the appropriate layer(s) added and visible.

 Simple
 ^^^^^^